ghackenberg/salabim-grid-plant-3D/README.md

 ## Screenshots

-Here are some screenshots of our software tool.
+Here are some screenshots of our software tool:

 ### 🖼️ 3D animation